-The interdisciplinary learning programmes typically last 2-3 weeks.
-The target audience is people with different backgrounds and from different disciplines – all working in Danida upported programmes and organizations.
+The interdisciplinary learning programmes typically last 2 weeks.
+The target audience is people with different backgrounds and from different disciplines – all working in Danida supported programmes and organizations.
 Read more about who can apply.

 The programme portfolio is prepared considering the following key criteria:

-- Reflection of the Strategy for Denmark’s Development Cooperation, The Right to a Better Life (2012).
-The Strategy presents four strategic priorities: human rights and democracy; green growth; social progress, and; stability and protection
+- Reflection of the Strategy for Denmark’s Development Cooperation, The World 2030 (2017).
+The Strategy presents several strategic priorities: peace, security and protection; migration; sustainable growth; human rights, democracy and gender equality

 - Programmes demonstrate a human rights-based approach to Danish development cooperation which is translated into four main principles for all Danish development cooperation engagement: participation, accountability, non-discrimination and transparency